Women’s Bible Study Class

 Seeing God’s People: Indigenous History & Faith

-Last Tuesday of the Month (begins January 26)
+Fourth Tuesday of the Month (begins January 26)

 7:30 pm – 9:00 pm

 You’re invited to join us in exploring the history and faith of our family in Christ of First Nations backgrounds.
-Explore the various resources on your own each month, then gather with others on the last Tuesday of the month to share what you’ve learned and how you’ve encountered God.
+Explore the various resources on your own each month, then gather with others on the fourth Tuesday of the month to share what you’ve learned and how you’ve encountered God.
 Each month also features a new spiritual practice to embody.
-Click here for an overview of the series and check out the resources for January below.
+Click here for an overview of the series and check out the resources for April below.
 Contact Pastor Megan for more details.